Trump commutes longtime friend Roger Stone’s prison sentence | WTOP

 Although a commutation does not nullify Stone’s felony convictions, it protects him from serving prison time as a result.

+Sen. Mitt Romney, a Utah Republican, also condemned the move.
+“Unprecedented, historic corruption: an American president commutes the sentence of a person convicted by a jury of lying to shield that very president,” he tweeted Saturday.

-White House press secretary Kayleigh McEnany, in a statement, called Stone a “victim of the Russia Hoax that the Left and its allies in the media,” and declared, “Roger Stone is now a free man!”
+White House press secretary Kayleigh McEnany said in a statement that Stone was a “victim of the Russia Hoax that the Left and its allies in the media perpetuated for years in an attempt to undermine the Trump presidency.”

 Trump, who had made clear in recent days that he was inching closer to acting, had repeatedly publicly inserted himself into Stone’s case, including just before Stone’s sentencing.